 compilers and MPI libraries from the Cray Programming Environment release

 22.08.
-In general, we will only install one version of Spack per programming
+In general, we will only install one or two versions of Spack per programming

 environment.
 These instances are not meant to be used directly by users as